🧡 Skip to main content🔍 Skip to search

 Configure scheduler…

-By default, Task Scheduler is set to execute daily.
-Since we need to ping the remote server much more often, let us change schedule type from daily to seconds.
+By default, the Task Scheduler is set to execute daily.
+Since we need to ping the remote server much more often, let us change the schedule type from daily to seconds.
 Set the recurrence interval to 20 seconds and the configuration is done.
 Click OK to save the settings.

 Task Scheduler · recur every 20 seconds